Curvy points, the perimeter, and the complexity of convex toric domains: Weight decompositions, symmetries and length measurements

 \item[{\rm (d)}] If $\Om'$ is {\bf rational} (that is, if its boundary is a finite union of line segments of rational slopes), then after a finite number of cuts, $R_I$ is a standard triangle, and the process stops completely.
 In all other cases, there is at least one infinite chain of cuts.
 Note that, if $\p \Om'$ contains a line segment $S$ of rational slope $p/q$, then every cut whose outer edge has slope $> p/q$ (resp. $< p/q)$ lies entirely to the left (resp. to the right) of $S$.
 It follows that there is a cut whose outer edge contains $S$. \end{itemlist} \MS

 \NI (ii) Above we have described an algorithm that cuts up a concave region $\Om'$ into standard triangles.
 However, given the $(b_j)$ there is no canonical way to make these cuts, even if we specify the intersection of $\Om'$ with the axes.
 Thus, in general there are many different concave regions with the same weight sequence $(b_j)$ and the same intersections with the axes.
-This phenomenon is even more apparent when we are given the weight sequence $(b; (b_j)$ of a convex region.
+This phenomenon is even more apparent when we are given the weight sequence $(b; (b_j))$ of a convex region.
 In particular we cannot always construct a convex region by making the first three cuts at different vertices, and then cyclically making a cut at each edge.
-For example, the convex region $\Om(2;1,1,1,1/2)$ can be constructed only by putting two of the first three cuts along the same edge.
+For example, it is only possible to construct a convex region $\Om$ with weights $(2;1,1,1,1/2)$ if at least two of of the first three cuts are placed along the same edge.
 Indeed if we put three cuts of size $1$ at different vertices of $T(2)$ then no further cuts are possible since $\Om$ must meet each of the boundary edges of $T(2)$. \end{rmk}

 Although the geometric structure of $X_\Om$ depends significantly on whether or not $\Om$ intersects the axes, the properties that are relevant to the considerations in this paper (such as the weight decomposition $(b; (b_j))$ and the ECH capacities) do not change when $\Om$ is translated off the axes.
-Moreover, if $\Om\subset \R^2_{>0}$, then $X_\Om$ is symplectomorphic to $X_{A\Om}$ where $A$ is any integral affine transformation such that $A\Om\subset R^2_{>0}$.
-We define the {\bf cut length} of a region $\Om\subset \R^2_{>0}$ as follows:
+Moreover, if $\Om\subset \R^2_{>0}$, then $X_\Om$ is symplectomorphic to $X_{A\Om}$ where $A$ is any integral affine transformation such that $A\Om\subset \R^2_{>0}$.
+We saw above that each such region $A\Om$ is the translate of a unique region of the form $\Om(b; (b_j)_{j=1}^n)$, and we set ${\rm length}(A\Om): = n$.
+We then define the {\bf cut length} of a region $\Om\subset \R^2_{>0}$ as follows:

 If $\Om$ contains the origin, then we define its cut length to be that of any of its translates $\Om'$ in $\R^2_{>0}$.
-Clearly, this length is finite only if $\Om$ is rational in the sense of Remark~\ref{rmk:cut}~(iii).
+Clearly, this length is finite only if $\Om$ is rational in the sense of Remark~\ref{rmk:cut}~(i) (d).
 Note that the cut length of a region $\Om$ may bear little relation to the number $n$ of cuts used to present $\Om$ as $\Om(b;(b_j))$: for example there is no bound on the number of cuts needed to present the image $AT(1)$ of the standard triangle, as $A$ ranges over $\SL(2,\Z)$, while all these regions have cut length $0$.
 We discuss a (possibly different) measure of complexity of $\Om$ in Remark~\ref{rmk:Crem}.

 For general polytopes $\Om$, it is not clear how to calculate the minimum in \eqref{eq:cutdefn}.
 The following result shows that we can estimate this in terms of the order of the singularities of its vertices.
 Here, if $\Omega$ is a rational polygon with vertices $\{v_1,\hdots,v_k\}$, we denote the outward-pointing primitive normal vector to the edge connecting $v_i$ to $v_{i+1}$ by $n_i$ (where the indices are taken $\mod k$), and then define the {\bf singularity order of the vertex $v_i$} to be $|\det(n_{i-1},n_{i})|.$